Microfluidic Mixing: How to Design Efficient Micromixers for Lab-on-a-Chip Devices

 • More complex to design and fabricate

-• Require integration with external components (electrodes, transducers, etc.)
+• Require external power or control components

 Whether you’re building a passive or active micromixer, the following design considerations are essential for success: